-We learn of the harlequin’s history with Kurtz; Kurtz keeps him around so he has someone to listen to him.
+Apparently, Kurtz keeps the harlequin around so he has someone to listen to him.
 But for the most part, Kurtz wanders alone among the Africans.

 In his expeditions, Kurtz raids various villages for ivory.
-He even gets the native Africans—who adore him—to help raid the neighbors for things like ivory.
+He even gets the native Africans—who adore him—to help out with the raids.

-Kurtz is so obsessive about ivory that he even threatened to shoot the harlequin one day unless he handed over his own personal supply of ivory.
-The harlequin, being a clever (or possibly cowardly) man, gave it up.
+He's so obsessive about ivory that he even threatened to shoot the harlequin one day unless he handed over his own personal supply of ivory.

 We discover that the harlequin nursed Kurtz through two bouts of sickness and is rather proud of himself for doing so.

-At this point, Marlow’s eyes are wandering over Kurtz’s compound.
-He makes a gruesome discovery.
+At this point, Marlow makes a gruesome discovery.
 The "knobs" on the ends of the stakes he noticed from a distance are not ornamental.
 They're skulls of dead Africans.

 To Marlow, these skulls show that Kurtz "lacked restraint," a fault that Marlow seems to despise.
 In fact, he despises it so much that he'll make reference to this "lack of restraint" at least two more times before the end of the book.
 So keep an eye out.

-The harlequin sees Marlow’s disgust and tries to justify Kurtz's actions by saying those skulls "were the heads of rebels."
-Marlow’s response is to inwardly scoff at the use of the word "rebel."
+The harlequin tries to justify Kurtz's actions by saying those skulls "were the heads of rebels."

-Suddenly, a party of native Africans arrives carrying Kurtz on a stretcher.
-At last, we get to see the man.
+Suddenly, a party of native Africans arrives carrying a man on a stretcher.

 And he's not looking too good.
 In fact, he's grotesquely thin and ghostly, like Death personified.
 Marlow calls him "that atrocious phantom."
-The man is obviously sick.
 The only substantial thing about him is his voice.
 That, and the fact that's he's tall (even though "Kurtz" means "short" in German.)

-Before they engage in conversation, the manager appears.
-Marlow leaves the two alone in the tent to chat.
+But first, the manager shows up, and Marlow leaves the two alone to chat.

 Hours later, Marlow wakes up around midnight and goes to check on Kurtz who, in a dramatic and suspenseful moment, is not there.

 Instead of raising the alarm, Marlow goes after Kurtz himself.
-After all, he figures, the sick man is probably crawling through the jungle and can't have gone that far.
+After all, the guy is sick and probably crawling through the jungle, so he can't have gone that far.

 Kurtz tells Marlow to hide himself.
-He is very bitter about his fight with the manager.
-He had dreams of greatness.
-Now they’ve been all smashed to pieces.
+He's very bitter about his fight with the manager, since his dreams of greatness have now been smashed to pieces.

 Marlow ignores Kurtz and lets himself be drawn in by the hypnotic spell of night.
 He watches some native Africans dancing and confuses the drums with his own heartbeat.

-Finally, after threatening to kill Kurtz if he calls out to the Africans, Marlow takes the man in his arms like a child and brings him back out of the jungle.
+Finally, after threatening to kill Kurtz if he calls out to the Africans, Marlow cuddles the man in his arms like a baby and brings him back out of the jungle.

 The next day, they all leave aboard the steamer.
 A group of Africans gathers on the shore.